orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Describe the limitations and warnings in description.md - see "Caveats about missing features" "Remove Features" etc
 * Read? https://docs.ntfy.sh/config/#behind-a-proxy-tls-etc
 * Put data retention back to 12 hours
+* Think about upgrades - this is more vulnerable than most Sandstorm apps.
+    * I can't make them upgrade.
+I have to be on top of building upgrades though!
+Make sure it's easy for me to build.
+* What about "deleted" data in the browser UI?
+Does that use a browser cache that auto expires? or does ntfy handle the deletion?
+    * If ntfy handles it, we're in trouble.
+Need to inform user I guess.
+Or, just axe the whole "test notifications" thing.
+    * Maybe I could just turn off storing it in a cookie or local db.
+Just leave it in a "global variable"; something that doesn't survive a page reload.